buithutruc/WebScrapingTutorial/README.md

+# Web Scraping Tutorial

+start with scraping a local html file

 # Encounter error "No Module named 'bs4'"

 follow these steps to check if the pip you are using lines up with the selected Python interpreter: